What Are Fractional Factorial Designs with SigmaXL?

-In simple terms, a fractional factorial experiment is a subset of a full factorial experiment.
+In simple terms, a fractional factorial design with SigmaXL is a subset of a full factorial experiment.

 - Fractional factorials use fewer treatment combinations and runs.

 - Fractional factorials are less able to determine effects because of fewer degrees of freedom available to evaluate higher order interactions.

 - Fractional factorials can be used to screen a larger number of factors.

 - Fractional factorials can also be used for optimization.